 Construction on this new climate resilient, affordable house is set to wrap up in April 2022.
 The exterior of the home was completed before winter, so construction could continue comfortably on the interior into the spring.
 After construction is complete, the house will be left vacant for 2-3 weeks to flush out the pollutants that were inadvertently introduced indoors during construction using a combination of natural and forced ventilation.
 After this period, Industrial Hygienists from Cardno ChemRisk in Pittsburgh, PA will conduct Indoor Air Quality testing and monitoring.

 On Friday, April 22, 2022, a ribbon cutting ceremony was held in New Castle for the completion of PA Hemp Home.
 Appropriately unveiled on Earth Day, the house is Pennsylvania’s first total renovation of a residential structure using hemp-based building materials, utilizing breathable spray-applied Hemplime in its walls and HempWood on its floors.
 During the event, we heard from representatives from HML, the Pennsylvania Department of Agriculture, Pennsylvania Housing Research Center, Americhanvre, and DON Enterprises.
 Each team member talked about the potential of hemp-based building, including the economic potential for farmers and the hemp industry, and the impact on health from the elimination of toxins in the building industry.
 After the program of speakers, members from the community were invited to tour the home a few at a time.

-The interiors have been supported by our partners at Aronson’s Floor Covering, Columbia Forest Products, Daltile and Floyd Home.
+The interiors were supported by our partners at Aronson’s Floor Covering, Columbia Forest Products, Daltile, and Floyd Home.
 Thanks to their generous donations, we are achieving the material health goals for this project.